jaehoonkoo/jaehoonkoo.github.io/index.md

 Here is my [CV](https://drive.google.com/file/d/1jQFX4aI355KSyiB9joGskpJvUIQzSmDg/view) and find me at [LinkedIn](https://www.linkedin.com/in/jaehoon-koo-bb384aa1/).

+I am looking for a highly motivated student who are interesed in ML, DL, and optimization.
+Please contact me with your 1) CV, 2) transcript, and 3) research statement.

 ## Summary
 - Expert in ML modeling with CNN, RNN, RL, and statistical testing/regression.
 - 9+ years experience in Python with PyTorch, Tensorflow, Gym, Scikit-Learn, and Git deployment.
 - 7+ years experience in real-world data manipulation/analysis of images and text.